GeeWee/geewee.github.io/_posts/2020-01-14-serverless-or-not.md

 Monitoring functions isn't harder in itself, than than monitoring the equivalent amount of microservices would be.
 But I think when evaluating a technology stack, you need to consider the patterns the technology encourages.
-Serverless make it very easy to create many small functions, which might make your logging and monitoring "more distributed" than it would tend to be, by using a more classical approach.
+Serverless make it very easy to create many small functions, which might make your logging and monitoring "more distributed" than it would tend to be when using a more classical approach.

 ### Maturity
 Serverless is still a (reasonably new) player on the market.
-KEDA is approximately a year old, and only had 1.0 release a few months ago.
 Azure Functions was made Generally Available in 2016, and their version 3, which we'd like to use, has only been live since December of 2019, around a month at the time of writing.

 While we haven't encountered that many actual bugs (only one, having to do with dependency injection), we have encountered many times where we felt like the documentation